Embed This Data

 - $17,100 per capita

 - FDI Inflow:

 The top income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax and a property tax.
-The overall tax burden amounts to 23.9 percent of total domestic income.
-Expansionary government spending has climbed to over 45 percent of total domestic output.
-With chronically high budget deficits averaging over 4 percent of GDP, public debt has risen to about the size of the economy.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 27.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 45.0 percent of total output (GDP), and budget deficits have averaged 7.2 percent of GDP.
+Public debt is equivalent to 107.9 percent of GDP.

 The process for starting a business has been made easier, and the overall regulatory environment is relatively straightforward and transparent.
 Wages in Barbados are among the highest in the Caribbean.
 Minimum wages are set for only a few categories of workers.
 Subsidies to inefficient state-owned enterprises consume close to 8 percent of the budget.

 Trade is significant for Barbados’s economy; the combined value of exports and imports equals 83 percent of GDP.
 The average applied tariff rate is 13.9 percent.
 Nontariff barriers impede some trade.
 Government openness to foreign investment is above average.
 The banking sector provides a wide range of services for domestic and foreign investors, but securities markets are relatively illiquid.